detourner/moving_speaker/README.md

 This repository contains the Arduino firmware for the "Moving Speaker" project (control of two stepper motors to aim a speaker).
 The main firmware is in `src/main.cpp`.

 **Hardware**
-- The firmware is developed and tested for the Arduino Nano platform.
+- The firmware is developed and tested for the Seeed Studio XIAO ESP32C3.

 **Purpose**
-- Drive two stepper motors (A and B) with control over position, speed and acceleration.
+- Drive four stepper motors organized as two couples: motors A/C and motors B/D, with control over position, speed and acceleration.
 - Communicate with a PC interface over a serial link (115200 baud) to receive setpoints and return status.

 **Demo**